 I started the week off strong but petered out, with only two new posts this week.

 Do you have a confidant that you can talk to about money?
 Sometimes it helps to talk out your plans, which will help you clarify your goals.
 If you are looking for free Advice, that is when to be careful.
 Pay someone to give you Advice.
 At least you can complain about it if it didn’t work.

 I am slowly working through my backlog of older unfinished works, and there I found an interesting report about Forced Savings ideas from Stats Canada.
 Some interesting comments on this one as well.

 Let it Snow?
 No, Thank you!

 If you’d like a quick history lesson, Marie from Boomer and Echo remembers the 80’s in History Repeats Itself: The Rise and Fall of the Alberta Oil and Gas Industry.
 Speaking of absenteeism, the story going around about the Spanish Civil Servant going on unapproved leave for six years and no one noticing is quite funny (especially to a fellow Civil Servant like me).
-Maybe Kanye West should be looking for one of those jobs so that he can deal with his vast new debt load (no, not his wife, he has spent his way into debt).
+Maybe Kanye West should be looking for one of those jobs to deal with his vast new debt load (no, not his wife, he has spent his way into debt).

 After reading his post, Avoiding Trudeau’s Tax Increase, Michael James might be calling the Blunt Bean Counter (as the BBC is a talented accountant in tax areas).
 As I have said, if you tax the rich, all you are doing is putting money in Tax Lawyers’ and Accountants pockets, whereas taxes on poor folk like me means we pay it (and grumble a lot).